juanfal/mac-osx-eject-every-disk/README.md

 Note that the delays are there to allow you to free the keyboard modifiers (I'm supposing you are using a keyboard shortcut to launch this script) so the system does not see any key modifier pressed

+NOTE: I'm using *QuickSilver* to trigger-launch (Execute) this script and using the shortcut: Opt-F12